micli/timeseriesdb-benchmarks/docs/index.md

 |[DolphinDB](https://www.dolphindb.com/)|[InfluxDB](https://www.influxdata.com/)|[KDB+](https://www.kx.com/)|[TDEngine](http://www.taosdata.com/en/)|

 We noticed that there are OpenTSDB, TimescaleDB etc,.
 Most of them base on relational database.
-It not lightly and easy to deployment.;For testing these database, we downloaded Nasdaq daily stock trading summary (time: 2011.01.01~2020.09, 3065+ company) as testing data.
+It not lightly and easy to deployment.For testing these database, we downloaded Nasdaq daily stock trading summary (time: 2011.01.01~2020.09, 3065+ company) as testing data.
 We evaluate database by data importing, operationing, query time and others.

 Besides data, we also considering licensing type, architecture, ecosystem and support for future usage.